-We have systematically investigated the effect of oxytocin on glucose tolerance and beta-cell responsivity in healthy humans.
-Oxytocin was administered via the intranasal pathway which enables the transport of peptides from the nasal cavity to the CNS (22) and reliably modulates brain functions in humans (1).
+&lt;sup>3Department of Medical Psychology and Behavioural Neurobiology, University of Tübingen, Tübingen, Germany humans.
+Oxytocin was administered via the intranasal pathway that enables the transport of peptides from the nasal cavity to the central nervous system (22) and reliably modulates brain functions in humans (1).
 Glucose homeostasis was assessed by means of an oral glucose tolerance test (OGTT) and analyzed according to the oral minimal model method.